Data-assimilated model-informed reinforcement learning: Training details

 \subsection{DDPG agent}

+The implementation of the DDPG algorithm follows~\citet{lillicrap2016ContinuousControlDeep}.
+The update of the DDPG networks using a random batch of $(\vect{s}_k, \vect{a}_k, r_k, \vect{s}_{k+1}) \in \mathcal{B}$ of batch size $n_b$ is given in~Alg.~\ref{alg:ddpg}.
 The agent in the DA-MIRL framework is trained episodically in three stages, as summarized in Alg.~\ref{alg:training}.
 The episodes in the stages are referred to as (i) randomly actuated, (ii) exploration-learning, and (iii) evaluation episodes.
 Random re-initialization of the episodes enable the agent to gain experience in different portions of the state space.
 For each episode, the ensemble is initialized around the attractor, and then propagated for one Lyapunov time to allow for sufficient divergence of the trajectories.
 Prior to training, we start filling the replay buffer with samples from episodes generated by applying random actuations.
 We then initiate the learning with network updates, while applying the control policy given by the actor network perturbed by Gaussian noise to promote exploration.
 At intervals, we run evaluation episodes using the control policy given by the target actor network.
 We save the weights that results in the best evaluation return of the model.
 In Alg.~\ref{alg:da_mbrl}, we show details of a learning episode.
 The procedure is identical for the other stages except for how the actions are determined.